Handling Touch Events

 }

-The new implementation of touchesBegan and touchesMoved call touchHandler, that is a GameScene’s private instance method (the one that I lazily refused to create earlier), to update the cursor position relatively to its last position if the device os is tvOS:
+The new implementation of touchesBegan and touchesMoved calls touchHandler, a private instance method of GameScene (which I initially avoided creating), to update the cursor position relative to its last position if the device OS is tvOS:

 1